 Students may register for a class on an audit basis only when space is available and only with the permission of the instructor.
 Students who receive permission to audit a course are expected to attend classes regularly and complete assigned readings.
 Other requirements regarding participation are to be agreed upon by the student and instructor.

 A Permission to Audit a Course form must be completed and returned to the Summer Term Office.
-The last day to add courses with audit status or convert classes from credit to audit is the same date as the last day to add courses for credit.
+The last day to add courses with audit status or convert classes from credit to audit is May 28, 2019 for standard Summer 1 courses and July 9, 2019 for standard Summer 2 courses.

 No audited courses can be counted toward a degree.
 They cannot be paid for with financial aid.